 B.1 Updating the experiment proposal and writing of the experiment safety data package by selected applicants

-Students will be asked to submit a first version of the Experiment Safety Data Package (ESDP).
+Shortlisted teams will be asked to submit a first version of the Experiment Safety Data Package (ESDP).
 In this document, which is required from all teams that participate in ESA Parabolic Flight Campaigns, all the technical aspects of the experiment rack are defined: size, mass, nature of all the components, resistance to shocks, behaviour in zero-g, electrical requirements, etc. All these aspects will be assessed during the Safety Review (step B.2).
-Information regarding the level of information requested for this first version of the ESDP can be found in the document 'Introductory Note', from Novespace.
+Information regarding the level of information requested for this first version of the ESDP can be found in the document 'Introductory Note' from Novespace.

 Documents expected: Experiment Safety Data Package (ESDP) v1

 Deadline: October 18, 2020, 23:59 CET